Krafton: Squall

 Squall (formerly Bluehole Squall) was a mobile game developer.
 The company was founded as Squall by Park Jin-seok, a founding member of Neowiz, in 2013.
 Bluehole announced that they had acquired Squall, alongside Pnix Games, on 22 April 2015.
-Squall changed their corporate name to Bluehole Squall in March 2016.
-Corporate name again changed to Squall in 2018 after being a subsidiary of Krafton.
+After becoming a subsidiary of Krafton, Squall changed their corporate name to Bluehole Squall in March 2016.
+Similar to Pnix, the name change decision was reversed back to Squall in 2018.
 It was shut down by Krafton after internal conflicts in 2020.

 Red Sahara Studio

 Red Sahara Studio was a mobile game developer headed by Lee Ji-hoon.
 On 12 March 2018, Bluehole completed the acquisition of the studio in a stock swap deal.
 Red Sahara was developing a mobile game based on TERA.

 Delusion

 Delusion Studio was founded in April 2011 headed by Kang Moon-chul.
 On 22 June 2018, Bluehole announced the acquisition of the studio.
 Delusion developed mobile games such as Guardian Stone, Jellipo, House of Mice and, most notably, Castle Burn.

-In 2020 Delusion was merged with Pnix to form RisingWings.
+In 2020, Delusion was merged with Pnix to form RisingWings.